stepas-toliautas/enccs-instructor-training/content/learners.md

 - See a single problem in several different ways.
 - Know intuitively how to solve a problem, or "what questions to ask".
 - Jump directly from a problem to its solution because there is a direct link between the two in
   their mind.
-Where a competent practitioner would have to reason "A therefore B therefore C therefore F", the expert can go from A to F in a single step ("A therefore F").
+Where a competent practitioner would have to reason "A therefore B therefore C therefore ... therefore F", the expert can go from A to F in a single step ("A therefore F").

 However, experts are often so familiar with their subject that they can no longer imagine what it's like to not see the world that way.
 They can thus be less able to teach the subject than